lixiangyun/envoyproxy_doc_ZH_CN/v2APIreference/Filters/HTTPfilters/gRPCJSONtranscoder.md

 	([string](https://developers.google.com/protocol-buffers/docs/proto#scalar), REQUIRED) Supplies the binary protobuf descriptor set for the gRPC services.
 The descriptor set has to include all of the types that are used in the services.
 Make sure to use the --include_import option for protoc.

-To generate a protobuf descriptor set for the gRPC service, you°Øll also need to clone the googleapis repository from Github before running protoc, as you°Øll need annotations.proto in your include path.
+To generate a protobuf descriptor set for the gRPC service, you‚Äôll also need to clone the googleapis repository from Github before running protoc, as you‚Äôll need annotations.proto in your include path.

 - **git clone https://github.com/googleapis/googleapis**</br>
 ### GOOGLEAPIS_DIR=<your-local-googleapis-folder>